|

 She was leaning over him, supporting herself on her right arm,

 her left hand lying lightly on his chest.
-Smiling, she leant down
+Smiling, she leaned

 After long hours spent pacing the streets, telling himself that